ADHOLibDH/dh2019-preconference/program.md

 permalink: /program
 ---

-*Abstracts and descriptions coming soon!
-The schedule is still developing and may change.*
+*Please note that the schedule is still developing and may change.*

 *Presentation materials will be deposited in our [Zenodo community](https://zenodo.org/communities/libraries-as-research-partner-2019/).
 Sessions in Visboekzaal - B will be livestreamed and recorded - additional information coming soon.*